Get a DEXA Scan in Alexandria, VA / DC Area

 DEXA is short for dual-energy x-ray absorptiometry.
 It is an enhanced form of x-ray technology and the GOLD STANDARD, meaning the most accurate method for registering fat and lean mass distribution throughout the entire body and as it quantifies your bone mass (to identify osteoporosis), and body fat including visceral fat (which correlates to your risk for hormonal imbalances and disease).
-The DEXA body scan is significantly more precise than other methods (including BMI, InBody, BodPod, and hydrostatic weighing) and is an excellent motivational tool for people tracking weight loss, nutrition, exercise and overall health as it details overall and specific regional measures of fat mass, lean mass, and bone mass.
-After each scan it is recommend you work with your dietitian nutritionist, so they can help you create a specific exercise and diet plan to improve your DEXA scan numbers which will result in enhanced overall health.
+The DEXA body scan is significantly more precise than other methods (including BMI, InBody, BodPod, and hydrostatic weighing) and is an excellent motivational tool for people tracking weight loss, nutrition, exercise, and overall health as it details overall and specific regional measures of fat mass, lean mass, and bone mass.
+After each scan, it is recommended you work with your dietitian nutritionist, so they can help you create a specific exercise and diet plan to improve your DEXA scan numbers which will result in enhanced overall health.

 Why should I get a total body composition test using The DEXA SCAN?